Frequently Asked Questions

 British Association for Counselling and Psychotherapy (BACP) - UK professional body for members of the counselling professions

-Integrative therapy - combines techniques and tools from different therapeutic approaches to best meet individual needs
+Integrative therapy - combines techniques, understandings and methods from different therapeutic approaches to best meet individual needs

-Person-centred therapy - focuses on our capacity for personal growth by working with thoughts, feelings and experiences to bring about greater self-awareness, self-acceptance and the possibility of change
+Person-centred therapy - focuses on our capacity for growth by working with thoughts, feelings and experiences to support greater self-awareness, acceptance and the possibility of change, within an empathic, accepting and genuine therapeutic relationship

-Attachment theory - focuses on early years attachments and their impact on our ability to make, sustain and manage relationships in later life
+Attachment theory - focuses on early years attachments and their impact on our ability to make, sustain and manage relationships and connections in later life